 Many countries have already banned the use of these bags and hopefully we’ll follow suit soon.
 So on your next trip to the store, remember the rule of BYOB.
 Bring your own bag.

-Okay, we’ve taken away you’re excuses not to get organized around your house.
-You know it never ceases to amaze me all the different ways there are to organize all the different spaces you have around your house to store all the stuff we seem to accumulate.
-But if you have an idea you’d like to share with our viewers, we’d love to hear about it, go to our website at todayshomeowner.com.
+Okay, we’ve taken away all of your excuses not to get organized around your house.
+You know it never ceases to amaze me all the different ideas there are to maximize all the different space you have around your house to store all the stuff we seem to accumulate.
+But if you have an idea that you’d like to share with our viewers, we’d love to hear about it, go to our website at dannylipford.com.

 Hey, thanks for being with us.
 Hope to see you next week here on Today’s Homeowner.